project-alice-assistant/docs/docs/set-up/README.md

 This method has been long used but still requires some fixing and fiddling.
 It takes much more time especially because it needs to compile python 3.7.
 ::: warning
-The installer wasn't updated for month, we are focusing on the image way to go!
+The installer wasn't updated for month and will be replaced soon.
 :::

 - Flash your sd card with latest raspbian stretch lite.
 You don't need the desktop!
 Buster is not yet supported but shall soon